-Parents and Students have ‘So Much to See’ in Raleigh, N.C.
+Parents and Students have so much to see in Raleigh, N.C.

 The Raleigh area boasts 10 traditional colleges and universities which means more than 80,000 new and returning students will make the Raleigh area their hometown.
-Students will need to know what to do, where to go and things to see; and their parents, when visiting during breaks or weekends, will need to know best places to take their child (and more than likely roommates) out to dinner and where to explore.
+Students will need to know what to do, where to go and things to see; and their parents, when visiting during breaks or weekends, will need to know best places to take their kids (and, more than likely, roommates) out to dinner and where to explore.
 No matter if it’s a college budget or parents are here to splurge, here’s a helpful primer in the best places to discover in the Raleigh area.
 There’s plenty to discover in your home away from home.

 You might be in college, but there’s more than just pizza!

 The Raleigh area is home to an award-winning culinary scene and gaining notoriety on a national level.
-While traditional southern cooking may come to mind, the Raleigh area’s restaurants and signature chefs are creating quite the reputation for themselves in N.C.’s Capital City.
+While traditional Southern cooking may come to mind, the Raleigh area’s restaurants and signature chefs are creating quite the reputation for themselves in N.C.’s Capital City.

 College Couch Change: A Carolina favorite is Char-Grill, where your burger is made to order and grilled to perfection over charcoal flames and Mitch’s Tavern, a college hangout across from North Carolina State University provides a laid-back atmosphere and a sense of déjà-vu since scenes from the classic film, Bull Durham were filmed here.
 If looking for a quick and unique snack try Locopops where popsicles are made on-site in unique flavor combinations like orange cinnamon and thai tea.

 Parents’ Pockets: The Angus Barn – a true Raleigh institution celebrating 52 years is where those in the know go to find the freshest cuts of beef, and seafood prepared by Executive Chef, and winner of Food Network’s Iron Chef, Walter Royal.
 And, if you’re of age, try the restaurant’s Wild Turkey Lounge where the bourbon list is plentiful and the atmosphere unique.
-An unexpected find in downtown Raleigh, bu-ku aims to introduce diners to the world of global street food, inspired by push carts from around the world.
+An unexpected find in downtown Raleigh, bu•ku aims to introduce diners to the world of global street food, inspired by push carts from around the world.
 Food so authentic, your child will feel like they’re studying abroad.
 Can’t decide where to go?
 Enjoy a scenic tour of downtown Raleigh while nibbling on some of the best eats that the city has to offer during a Taste Carolina Gourmet Food Tour.

 Expand your mind inside and outside the classroom.